SimoMett/MycologyMC/README.md

 ## Natural world generation
 - [X] Add natural generation in the world (to be polished)
 - [ ] Make some mushroom spawn only in certain biomes (consistently with their environment requirements)
+- [ ] Assign one or two species for each biome (except the arid ones)
 ### Other notes

 # Mycology